Jal5452/Jal-BugReports/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Bug report of the fido website
-title: 'Bug  Report of Fido website'
+title: Bug  Report of Fido website
 labels: bug
 assignees: Jal5452